connecticut-digital-services/digital-service/src/content/focus-area/focus-area-talent-modernization.md

   working to revamp the way we attract, retain, and empower our workforce.(Pssst
   - wanna join?)
 order: 1
+cta: 'Interested in joining our team?
+Check out our open roles. '
+cta_link: /people
+items:
+  - title: 0-6 months
+    description: |-
+      * Establish initial digital roles
+      * Begin recruiting for key Digital Service team roles
+      * Work with HR to develop a handbook for talent modernization
+  - title: 6-12 months
+    description: |-
+      * Formalize training
+      * Assist agencies in filling digital roles
+      * Continue recruiting for Digital Service team roles (if not filled)
+  - title: 12-18+ months
+    description: '* Recommend new roles and skills needed to mature digital services'
 ---
 A key to digital transformation is cultivating a digitally mature workforce.
 This requires building capacity and equipping our existing workforce with the tools and resources they need to navigate challenges and deliver user-centered services.
 This also means bringing in new talent  from outside government.